nrlainjfr/nrlainjfr/README.md

 ```
 🎓  Student at Universiti Kebangsaan Malaysia (UKM)
 💻  Building things with code & too much coffee
-🎧  enha in repeat — always, no exception
+🎧  Enha in repeat — always, no exception
 ```

 ---